-On Earth Day, Sunday, April 22, the City of Colorado Springs’ Parks Recreation and Cultural Services Department will host a Motorless Morning in Garden of the Gods Park.
+On Earth Day, Sunday, April 22, the City of Colorado Springs’ Parks Recreation and Cultural Services Department hosted a Motorless Morning in Garden of the Gods Park.

-This pilot event will eliminate motor vehicle access within the park from 5-10 a.m., reopening to motor vehicles at 10 a.m.
+This pilot event eliminated motor vehicle access within the park from 5-10 a.m., reopening to motor vehicles at 10 a.m.

 As always, the park will remain free and open to the public and all park rules and regulations will be in effect.
 Please refer to the following links for park and trail information: